Approximate perfect fluid solutions with quadrupole moment: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by UNAM-DGAPA-PAPIIT, Grant No. 111617, and by the Ministry of Education and Science (MES) of the Republic of Kazakhstan (RK), Grant No. BR05236322 and AP05133630.
-K.B. acknowledges the MES RK for partial support, Program IRN: BR05236494 and Nazarbayev University Faculty Development Competitive Research Grant: 'Quantum gravity from outer space and the search for new extreme astrophysical phenomena', Grant No. 090118FD5348.
+This work was partially supported by Ministry of Education and Science (MES) of the Republic of Kazakhstan (RK), Grant No. BR10965191, and by UNAM-DGAPA-PAPIIT, Grant No. 114520, Conacyt-Mexico, Grant No. A1-S-31269.
+K.B. acknowledges the MES of the RK for support, Grant IRN: AP08052311.
+S.T. acknowledges the support through the postdoctoral fellowship program of Al-Farabi Kazakh National University.